rust-hosted-langs/book/CONTRIBUTING.md

 ## Licensing

-This repository is under the CC-BY license - see `LICENSE.txt`.
+Text in this repository is under the CC-BY 4.0 license - see `LICENSE.txt`.
 Copyrights retained by contributors.

+All code is licensed under the Mozilla Public License 2.0 - see `LICENSE-code.txt`.

 ## Code of Conduct